What You Need to Know About Animal Scientist

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-There were about 6,100 jobs for Animal Scientist in 2016 (in the United States).
+In the United States, there were 6,100 jobs for Animal Scientist in 2016.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Animal Scientist by 2026.
 There will be an estimated 700 positions for Animal Scientist per year.

 The states with the most job growth for Animal Scientist are Washington, Nebraska, and Florida.
 Watch out if you plan on working in Wyoming, Oregon, or Ohio.
 These states have the worst job growth for this type of profession.